Province of New Brunswick

 June

-• June 18-21 Edmundston Jazz & Blues Festival Every year, Downtown Edmundston swings to the sound of Jazz & Blues.
-2008, will mark our 14th anniversary, from June 18th to 21st, join us to celebrate.
+• Edmundston Jazz & Blues Festival Every year, Downtown Edmundston swings to the sound of Jazz & Blues.
+2008 marked our 14th anniversary.

-• June 28-02 Festival des Arts visuels en Atlantique A colorful festival for the whole family, offering a dynamic programming concentrating on visual arts and including live creations by painters, sculpters and artists from the Atlantic Provinces, Canada and overseas.
+• Atlantic Visual Arts Festival (Festival des arts visuels en Atlantique) A colorful festival for the whole family, offering a dynamic programming concentrating on visual arts and including live creations by painters, sculpters and artists from the Atlantic Provinces, Canada and overseas.
 You will be charmed by the FAVA's activities: its sparkling arts night, more than forty professional visual arts artists creating live, visual arts exhibitions, an exhilarating artwork auction, art workshops for youngsters and adults, etc. Info: (506) 727-7726, fax:(506)727-7723.
 Email: fava@nb.aibn.com

 July